 The city averages your water use in the months of November, December, January and February.
 The month with the highest consumption is dropped so that your winter month average is based on the three winter months with the lowest usage.

-- What about new residental customers who do not have a winter month average?
-Residents without a WMA are billed at 80% of the current month until the WMA is established.
-The maximum they will be billed is 12,000 gallons.
+(New residential customers who do not have a winter month average yet are billed at 80% of the current month until the WMA is established.
+The maximum they will be billed is 12,000 gallons.)

 The size of your water meter determines the monthly base fee for wastewater.
 Most residential meters are 5/8”, which means the base fee would be $14.12 per month.
 The size of your meter is typically printed on the face of your meter.